ajivoin/heck-ohio/README.md

 # The Project
 Large businesses and universities have WiFi access points everywhere.
 Can these be utilized to more intelligently turn on air conditioning and heating, leading to vast energy savings?

-At HACK OHI/O 2018, we put together an applciation and physical model to showcase our solution.
+At HACK OHI/O 2018, we put together an application and physical model to showcase our solution.
 *Documentation is still being compiled.*

 # The Team